auth0/Lock.swift/README.md

 #### Activity callback

-If you are using Lock passwordless and have specified the `.emailLink` option to send the user a universal link then you will need to add the following to your `AppDelegate.swift`:
+If you are using Lock passwordless and have specified the `.magicLink` option to send the user a universal link then you will need to add the following to your `AppDelegate.swift`:

 ```swift
 func application(_ application: UIApplication, continue userActivity: NSUserActivity, restorationHandler: @escaping ([Any]?) -> Void) -> Bool {